wmhilton-stoplight/platform-docs/2.-workspaces/configure-git/a.configuring-git.md

 - <i class="Icon fab fa-microsoft fa-2x" style="color: rgb(32, 80, 129);"> </i> Azure Devops

 If you don't see the Git Provider you're looking for, take a look at our [roadmap](https://roadmap.stoplight.io/) to keep an eye on what's coming next.
-You can also use [Stoplight CLI](../f.working-with-local-projects.md) to push projects to Stoplight Platform.
+You can also use [Stoplight CLI](../f.working-with-local-projects.md) to push projects to the Stoplight Platform.

 ## Configure Cloud Git Providers